Curious Pictures Logo

-The logo of Curious Pictures, this animation studio, fully corresponds to its creative activity.
+The logo of Curious Pictures, this animation studio, fully reflects its creative work.
 Designers were able to combine completely different elements and get amazing results.
 They created an emblem for Curious Pictures that very accurately characterizes the brand.

 Curious Pictures: Brand overview